 - gentle throbbing of parts of your body

-However, some people don’t feel anything.
+But some people don’t feel anything.
 You may find that some very strong emotions come to the surface during a session of healing.
-Your healer will not be surprised by this and will be there to support you.
+This will not surprise your healer.
+They will be there to support you.

 Many people say that they feel very sleepy and relaxed during and after the treatment.
 The next day you might feel full of energy.
 Sometimes you can feel some effect in one session.
 But more often than not, any improvement is gradual.

-You can have distant healing even when you are far away from the healer and without you knowing that the healer is thinking of you.
+You can have distant healing when you are far away from the healer.
+Even without you knowing that the healer is thinking of you.

 There are no reports of any side effects from people who use healing.
-Overall, it is a safe therapy to use.
+It is a safe therapy to use.

 But, some experts say you should use it with caution if you have uncontrolled epilepsy.
 In theory, the deep relaxation it can bring on, could cause a seizure (fit) in some people.

-It is important to tell your doctor about any complementary or alternative therapy you are using.
-That way, your doctor will always have the full picture about your care and treatment.
+Tell your doctor about any complementary or alternative therapy you are using.
+And tell your healer about your cancer treatment.

 Remember that you might also feel disappointed if you don’t feel any benefit from the healing.